Uniform Wasserstein convergence of penalized Markov processes: Introduction

 Assuming that the killing probability (or rate in continuous time) is Lipschitz with respect to a bounded distance, the criterion we propose implies convergence in $L^1$ Wasserstein distance of conditional distributions to a quasi-stationary distribution.
 Convergence is exponential and uniform with respect to the initial condition, with explicit (although non-optimal) convergence rate.
 We also obtain asymptotic estimates on the survival probability, ergodicity in Wasserstein distance of the $Q$-process (the process conditioned to never be absorbed), and quasi-ergodic estimates in Wasserstein distance.
 After showing that our criterion improves known results which assume that coupling is faster than killing, we consider processes extending the Bernoulli convolution~\eqref{eq:Bernoulli} both in continuous and discrete time, under the only assumption that the killing probability is Lipschitz and uniformly bounded away from 0 (with counter-examples when it is not-Lipschitz or not bounded away from 0).
 We conclude with an application to Piecewise Deterministic Markov Processes (PDMP) taking the form of switched ordinary differential equations.

 In Section~\ref{sec:results}, we state our main criterion and give the main general results on convergence to a quasi-stationary distribution, asymptotic behavior of the survival probability, ergodicity of the $Q$-process and quasi-ergodic behavior.
 The rest of Section~\ref{sec:criterion} is dedicated to the proof of these results.
-We then study in Section~\ref{sec:coupling-faster-killing} the case of coupling faster than killing.
+We then propose in Section~\ref{sec:coupling-faster-killing} general criteria relating the coupling rate of the non-penalized process and the killing rate, covering cases where coupling is faster than killing.
 Applications to processes with almost-sure contraction of unkilled trajectories are given in Section~\ref{sec:almost-sure-contraction}.
 The case of iterated random contracting functions extending the Benoulli convolution is then studied in Section~\ref{sec:random-composition}, without assuming uniform contraction.
 We conclude with applications to switched dynamical systems in Section~\ref{sec:switched}.